microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-delta.md

 The final page of items includes the **@odata.deltaLink** property, which provides the URL that can be used later to retrieve changes since the current set of items.

-There may be cases when the service can't provide a list of changes for a given token (for example, if a client tries to reuse an old token after being disconnected for a long time, or if server state has changed and a new token is required).
+There may be cases when the service can't provide a list of changes for a given token (for example, if a client tries to reuse an old token after being disconnected for a long time, or if server state changed and a new token is required).
-In these cases the service returns an `HTTP 410 Gone` error with an error response containing one of the error codes below, and a `Location` header containing a new nextLink that starts a fresh delta enumeration from scratch.
+In these cases, the service returns an `HTTP 410 Gone` error with an error response containing an error codes, and a `Location` header containing a new nextLink that starts a fresh delta enumeration from scratch.
 After finishing the full enumeration, compare the returned items with your local state and follow these instructions.

 | Error Type                       | Instructions                                                                                                                                                                                                                    |